 Take classes at the CSU Extended Campus - Denver

-Once a week, students attend face-to-face classes with instructors at CSU's downtown Denver Learning Center, a hub for professional networking and CSU alumni.
+Once a week, students attend face-to-face classes with instructors at CSU Extended Campus - Denver.
 Each semester, students also select an elective course to complete online.
 This hybrid approach offers a convenient study schedule for busy professionals and offers experience in a media environment similar to those you may be managing after graduation, including collaboration tools used by global teams.

 Gain technical skills with online elective courses

 Elective coursework is taken completely online and allows students the flexibility to choose more technical or in-depth study topics that are most relevant to their interests or career goals.
 Topics include:

 - Digital video editing